-AEMO states that all NEM regions frequently experience the identified forecast errors, and that, at times, their collective size may be larger than the largest traditional generation credible contingency event.
+AEMO stated that all NEM regions frequently experience the identified forecast errors, and that, at times, their collective size may be larger than the largest traditional generation credible contingency event.
 At the same time, the largest credible contingency has also changed in size over the years.
-In South Australia, for example, it has declined in size following the closure of Northern power station, while the underlying risk of forecast error has risen.37
+In South Australia, for example, it has declined in size following the closure of Northern power station, while the underlying risk of forecast error has risen.44

-All stakeholders are supportive of AEMO improving the accuracy of the LOR framework in principle, but some raise concerns around the level of evidence associated with AEMO's rule change request, as discussed below in section 3.2.
+All stakeholders were supportive of AEMO improving the LOR framework in principle, but some raised concerns around the level of evidence associated with AEMO's rule change request, as discussed below in section 3.2.

-A number of stakeholders38 request more evidence and suggest that AEMO make public the analysis that shows that the new framework would have led to better outcomes had it been in place in the past.
-EnergyAustralia notes that AEMO has not sufficiently outlined a need for the proposed rule change.39 Similarly, the Australian Energy Council considers that there is a lack of evidence to demonstrate that the current NER would have materially influenced previous shortfalls and notes that evidence should be provided to substantiate this proposition.40
+A number of stakeholders45 requested more evidence and suggested that AEMO make public the analysis that shows that the new framework would have led to better outcomes had it been in place in the past.
+EnergyAustralia noted that AEMO has not sufficiently outlined a need for the proposed rule change.46 Similarly, the Australian Energy Council considered that there is a lack of evidence to demonstrate that the current NER would have materially influenced previous shortfalls and notes that evidence should be provided to substantiate this proposition.47

-Pacific Hydro notes that while it is true that power sources are changing, the principles regarding how a power system is operated have not changed, which implies that the LOR framework is fit-for-purpose.
-41
+Pacific Hydro noted that while it is true that power sources are changing, the principles regarding how a power system is operated have not changed, which implies that the LOR framework is fit-for-purpose.48